No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 You might even benefit from lining the underside of your RV as some people do in the winter.

-It has been claimed to also work well for keeping the RV cooler in the summer, though I have never tried it.
+It's said also to work well to keep the RV cooler in the summer, though I have never tried it.

 To recap, your best lines of defense are: